cnellington/cnellington.github.io/_pages/about.md

 Meta-learning helps us understand how contexts like genetics and environmental factors create patient-specific disease behaviors and pathologies.

 I also enjoy rock climbing, guitar, learning languages, my cats Mimi and Goma, and my rats Boogie and Disco.
+I've lived in Austin TX, Seattle WA, and Pittsburgh PA and I call them all home.